dd32/td-gh-ex/readme.txt

 # The Box
 The Box is a two columns free WordPress theme designed to showcase content.
-It features a minimal, responsive design with a strong focus on typography.
+It features a simple and elegant design with a strong focus on typography.

 # Installation #